 Early Musings

-So many unrealistic societal rules critiquing and manipulating humans from the day we are born and at every turn.
+So many unrealistic societal rules are critiquing and manipulating humans from the day we are born and at every turn.
 How can this be a place for impressionable young minds, imperfect bodies, and innocent souls?

-Put on your own oxygen mask before helping others.
-A wise statement on so many levels.
+Put on your own oxygen mask before helping others—a wise statement on so many levels.

 Realities we cannot stuff under the rug.